MinaProtocol/mina/src/app/website/posts/scans.markdown

 ^[`'a` is the type of the top value and there’s some notion of an associative merging operation on the `'a` values. `'d` is the type of the data at the leaves that comes in at rate $$R$$.]
 </div>

-## Thanks
+## Acknowledgements

 <div class="thanks">
-Thanks for reviewing Omer Zach, Evan Shapiro, Deepthi S Kumar, and Corey Richardson.
+Thanks to Evan Shapiro for working through these data structures with me when we were first figuring this stuff out.&nbsp;Thanks to Deepthi Kumar for collaborating with me on several optimizations.
+Finally, thanks to Omer Zach and Corey Richardson (and Evan and Deepthi) for their help in reviewing this post!
 </div>